 MOGO Houses – The sort of house that can actually make you happier

 Skylight ceiling.
 Double-height entrance.
 Real wood and stone.
 A generous open fireplace.
 Plain white walls.
 Glass and a peaceful view from any angle.
 Is it just me, or does this house feel super comforting?
 Let’s have a closer look.

-In the inside of the house, things have been carefully thought through.
-From the circular flow within the common areas – for greater social interaction – to the smallest details, such as, where to dry the laundry, a clever storage space, putting wall sockets out of sight and so on.
+On the inside of the house, things have been carefully thought through.
+From the circular flow within the common areas – for greater social interaction – to the smallest details, such as, where to dry the laundry, a clever storage space, putting wall sockets out of sight, and so on.

 Just like the house, the garden is a dynamic and smart space, enjoying an expansive view beyond the lawn that feels like part of the garden.
 Without the extra work!
 The outdoor sitting areas are a continuation of both the living room and the dining areas, which allows for effortless flow between the two and maximum use.

 NOCNOC’s house looks great indeed, but what about the other houses in the area?

 In the last few years, we have been witnesses to the huge construction boom, with new houses mushrooming around Ericeira.
 Thus, changing the landscape at a frenetic pace.
 You can read more about this in our article Construction in Ericeira – by Someone Who knows it.

 And, what about these new houses?
 Looking from the outside, usually, the most impressive aspect is the speed with which they pop up.

 But, of course, there is more to a house than just our superficial impressions.
 We should consider whether the house fits its landscape or situation; whether the house has been carefully, individually designed; what quality control process was followed; what would living in the house be like; who did the developer have in mind when they built the house; and so on.